microsoft/binskim/docs/BinSkimRules.md

 #### `Warning`: Warning

 The PDB for '{0}' does not contain SourceLink information, compromising frictionless source-driven debugging and increasing latency of security response.
 Enable SourceLink by configuring necessary project properties and adding a package reference for your source control provider.
 See https://aka.ms/sourcelink for more information.

 ---

+## Rule `BA2029.EnableIntegrityCheck`

+### Description

+Binaries that are loaded by certain Windows features must (and device drivers should) opt into Windows validation of their digital signatures by setting the /INTEGRITYCHECK linker flag.
+This option sets the IMAGE_DLLCHARACTERISTICS_FORCE_INTEGRITY attribute in the PE header of binaries which tells the memory manager to validate a binary's digital signature when loaded.
+Any user mode code that is interfacing with Early Launch Antimalware (ELAM) drivers, integrates with device firmware execution or is trying to load into protected process lite space must enable /INTEGRITYCHECK.
+This feature applies to both 32-but and 64-bit files.
+Binaries that opt into /INTEGRITYCHECK must be signed using the Microsoft Azure Code Signing program.

+### Messages

+#### `Pass`: Pass

+'{0}' was compiled with /INTEGRITYCHECK and will therefore have its digital signature validated at load time when executing in sensitive Windows runtime environments.

+#### `Error`: Error

+'{0}' was not compiled with /INTEGRITYCHECK and therefore will not have its digital signature validated at load time.
+Failing to validate binary signatures increases the risk of loading malicious code in low-level, high-privilege execution environments, including subsystems that provide critical security malware protections.
+To resolve this problem, pass '/INTEGRITYCHECK' on the linker command line and sign your files using the Microsoft Azure Code Signing program.

+#### `InvalidMetadata`: NotApplicable

+'{0}' was not evaluated for check '{1}' as the analysis is not relevant based on observed metadata: {2}.

+---